The Mindful Leader – Mindfulness Explained

 Learn the skill of listening.
 Whether it is on a phone call, or in-person conversation, be aware of your behavior, and listen until the person finishs and then talk, or, give your feedback, etc. This skill will help you get better results.
 If you felt the person on the other side is manipulating the conversation, politely interject, and guide them for “my turn, your turn approach.”

-In addition to your daily reflection, for about ten minutes, find a quiet place and be by yourself, meditate, reflect, pray, close your eyes and dream, do whatever gives you tranquility and peace.
+In addition to your daily reflection, for about ten minutes, find a quiet place and be by yourself, meditate, reflect, pray, close your eyes and dream.
+Practice and reflect on whatever gives you tranquility and peace.

 Be Mindful of Others: